 It’s worth noting that each cryptocurrency has its own characteristics and specifics.
 Ethereum, for example, introduces the concept of “smart contracts,” programs that automatically execute when certain conditions are met.
 This feature has paved the way for numerous applications, from decentralized finance (DeFi) to Non-Fungible Tokens (NFTs).

-The value of cryptocurrency isn’t set by a central institution, but rather determined by market forces – the supply and demand across various crypto exchange platforms.
+The value of cryptocurrency isn’t set by a central institution, but rather determined by market forces – the supply and demand across various crypto exchanges.
 But there’s more to it than that, as a variety of factors can also influence its value.

 One of the most significant factors is the perceived value by users.
 Cryptocurrencies hold value because people believe they do.
 If users lose confidence in a currency due to negative regulations, security breaches, or a tarnished reputation, demand for that currency drops, which makes for a decrease in value.